 Bonus: Do you think increasing the public’s knowledge of voting machine hackers will result in more accurate election results?

 The House has passed legislation to improve election security.
 Mitch McConnell has blocked legislation in the Senate.
 I doubt voters knowing more will result in overcoming McConnell’s opposition.
 Voters have become remarkably tolerant of all sorts of misdeeds.
 It will take a Democratic senate to require paper ballots and other reforms necessary to protect our democracy.

-Thank you Hal Malchow for answering our questions - Check out his new book and other books here.
+Hal Malchow - thank you for answering our questions - Check out Hal's books here.